axi0m/nathair/README.md

 Selection of various scripts inspired by TJ O'Connor's Violent Python by Syngress.
 The scripts tend to be targeted at specific security related needs, including:

-1. Encrypted zip file dictionary cracker
+1. Encrypted zip file dictionary cracker.
-2. Rudimentary port scanner
+2. Rudimentary port scanner.
-3. Offline Linux password cracker (dictionary based, only supports MD5 currently)
+3. Offline Linux password cracker (dictionary based, only supports MD5 currently).
-4. SSH client/server botnet (Partially implemented)
+4. SSH client/server botnet (Partially implemented).
-5. Whois DB client (Requires whoisxml API key)
+5. Whois DB client (Requires whoisxml API key).
-6. MD5 hash generator for VirusShare.com malware corpus (Scrapes public hash URLs)
+6. MD5 hash generator for VirusShare.com malware corpus (Scrapes public hash URLs).

 ## Getting Started

 Please don't use this repo for anything legitimate.
-You're free to copy the code, clone it, and modify it (see license) but I'd rather you buy TJ O'Connor's book and do the exercises/projects yourself.
+You're free to copy the code, clone it, and modify it (see license). but I'd rather you buy TJ O'Connor's book and do the exercises/projects yourself.

 However, if you decide you want to use the code, you're welcome to do so, and you're even welcome to submit PR's and issues, just do not expect a ton of support as this is just side project work I use to learn and improve my security and Python skills.